ZWPlayer Source Input Address Parameter url Configuration Details

 ];

-As shown in the above example, 1080P, 720P, and 480P are custom identifier names.
-It should be noted that these custom identifier names are not processed during multi-language translation.
-Therefore, try not to use language-specific identifiers.
-For example, identifiers similar to Simplified Chinese "高清" (HD), "电脑观看" (PC View), "手机观看" (Mobile View) are not processed for translation.
-If in a Japanese environment, they will still be displayed in Chinese.
+As shown in the example above, 1080P, 720P, and 480P are custom identifier names.
+Note that these custom identifier names will not be processed during multi-language translation.
+Therefore, try to avoid using identifiers specific to a certain language (e.g., “高清”, “电脑观看”, “手机观看” in Simplified Chinese will not be translated and will still display in Chinese in a Japanese environment).

-zwplayer recommends using the following format to construct multi-bitrate program source input addresses.
-Examples are as follows:
+zwplayer recommends adopting the following format to construct the input address for multi-bitrate program sources.
+An example is as follows:

 var live_url = {